playcanvas/developer.playcanvas.com/content/en/user-manual/animation/anim-state-graph-assets.md

     </tr>
     <tr>
         <td>Loop</td>
         <td>Whether animations linked to this state should loop during playback.
-If set to false the animation will pause on it’s last keyframe until this state is exited.</td>
+If set to false the animation will pause on its last keyframe until this state is exited.</td>
     </tr>
 </tbody></table>